Low Environmental Impact

 With workplace deaths and injuries continuing to occur on building sites, and OHS provisions becoming more complex and expensive, factories offer much safer working environments for building components of our housing.

 Weather protected and well-lit, a manufacturing workforce also allows for much greater participation for women than traditionally male dominated construction sites.

 Delivery & Construction - Less Transport Energy And Pollution, Less Packaging

-Minimal cranage or motorised machinery required to build our houses, minimising emissions, air-pollution and sound pollution from our building sites.
+Minimal cranage or motorised machinery is required to build our houses, minimising emissions, air-pollution and sound pollution from our building sites.

 We replace the hundreds of separate building materials normally required to get a building to a weather-tight state - all delivered packaged up as small units - with 4-5 deliveries of our modular building components.
-Delivered on plywood palettes, our simplified delivery system radically reduces the volume of packing waste on our building sites.
+Delivered on plywood palettes, our simplified delivery system radically reduces the volume of packing waste on building sites.

 Operation - Less Polluting To Live In

 The atmospheric carbon pollution that living in our houses generates is significantly reduced by their reduced heating and cooling needs and integrated services technology.